rq/django-rq/README.md

 | `auto` | Jobs are enqueued immediately when `enqueue()` is called |
 | `request_finished` | Jobs are enqueued when Django's `request_finished` signal fires.
 Jobs are discarded if an exception occurs during the request |

 The `on_db_commit` mode is recommended when your jobs depend on database state, as it ensures the job won't run until the data it depends on has been committed.
-This prevents race conditions where a job tries to access data that hasn't been committed yet.
+This prevents race conditions where a job tries to access data that hasn't been committed.

 ```python
 from django.db import transaction